SuperOfficeDocs/superoffice-docs/docs/api/netserver/bulk-operations/bulk-update/field-value-info.md

 Whether you choose to get a list of entity identities using OSQL, CustomSearch, or leveraging [archive providers][3], we assume that you know how to execute a query that will result in one or more entity identities to update.

-With a list of entity identities to iterate over, bulk update operations are performed against the fields of that entity, i.e. `Person.Title` and `Person.Interest`.
+With a list of entity identities to iterate over, bulk update operations are performed against the fields of that entity, that is, `Person.Title` and `Person.Interest`.
 The way bulk update understands which fields need to be updated is by using a `FieldValueInfo` instance, containing the following information:

 * **Key:** the field name.
 * **Operation:** the action to be performed.